Wolkamar/FarmingSimulatorCSharp/README.md

-# FarmingSimulatorCPP
+# FarmingSimulatorCSharp
 Simple farming clicker

-Run .exe in Debug folder, or you may need to update paths to some files used by game.
+Run .exe in bin\Debug folder, or you may need to update paths to some files used by game.

 Set game speed and go sell some carrots!